gazbert/bxbot/README.md

 [![Build Status](https://travis-ci.org/gazbert/bxbot.svg?branch=bxbot-restapi)](https://travis-ci.org/gazbert/bxbot)

-**Note:** This branch is very much work in progress and not safe for production.

 **28 July 2017:** BTC-e is currently down due to [recent events](https://www.coindesk.com/110-million-btc-e-fined-us-vows-crackdown-unregulated-exchanges/).
 BX-bot's integration tests with the exchange have been disabled until more information becomes available...